rust-lang/cargo/src/doc/src/reference/features.md

   `package-name/feature-name` syntax can be used to specify features for specific workspace members.

-  > **Note**: With the `resolver = "1"` option [described
-  > below](#feature-resolver-version-2), the features chosen are for the
-  > package in the current directory, not the packages selected with the `-p`
-  > flags.
-With the `resolver = "2"`, it will instead enable the listed
-  > features for the packages listed in the `-p` flags.
-  >
-  > For example, when `resolver = "2"` is enabled:
-  >
-  >     cargo build -p member1 -p member2 --features foo,bar
-  >
-  > In this situation, features "foo" and "bar" are enabled on the given
-  > members only if the member defines that feature.
-It is an error if none of
-  > the selected packages defines a given feature.

 * `--all-features`: Activates all features of all packages selected on the command-line.

 * `--no-default-features`: Does not activate the [`default` feature](#the-default-feature) of the selected packages.

-  > **Note**: With the `resolver = "1"` option, this only applies to the
-  > package in the current directory.

 [workspace]: workspaces.md